pete-woods/www.pete-woods.com/content/post/spring-as-a-java-container-abstraction.md

 ---

-Spring MVC abstracts the Java servlet container implementation away from you almost completely, this allows you to migration from Tomcat quite easily.
+Spring MVC abstracts the Java servlet container implementation away from you almost completely, this allows you to migrate from Tomcat quite easily.

 <!--more-->